Polish for a Day

 "In previous years, there's been a pierogi-making contest.
 Actually, I might do a pierogi-eating contest this year!
 Then we'll have them fill in a polka song lyric, perform a special talent, test their Polish history and, of course, there's the polka dance off," Gorski explains.
 "These herculean feats will help us choose the next Miss Dyngus Day."

 So, what exactly does Miss Dyngus Day receive as recognition?
 A scholarship?
 A modeling contract?
 Gifts from the official sponsors?

 "Once she's crowned, she gets to place the ceremonial pierogi on top of the Dyngus Day float.
 Then, she sits on a thrown and gets serenaded through the streets of Cleveland to a ménage of accordions."

 [We couldn't make this stuff up if we tried.]

 Many of the event's main activities happen at "Kishka's Beer Heaven Tent" located at West 58th and Detroit.
-There you can nosh on a sausage sandwich from Sterle's Country House, kick back a few Tyskie beers, listen to polka bands (starting at 11am), watch the Miss Dyngus Day Pageant (5pm), partake in the parade (6pm) and see a tribute to the late Clevelander known as "America's Polka King" Frankie Yankovich.
+Watch the Miss Dyngus Day Pageant (5pm), partake in the parade (6pm) and see a tribute to the late Clevelander known as "America's Polka King" Frankie Yankovich.

 The event also includes dozens and dozens of bars throughout several neighborhoods including the Detroit-Shoreway Neighborhood, Hingetown, Ohio City and Tremont.
 Thankfully, Dyngus Day organizers have hired three Lolly the Trolley buses to transport festivalgoers between all four neighborhoods free of charge.